Most Affordable Countries to Study Abroad 2025-26 for Students

 Scholarships

-École Normale Supérieure Master’s Scholarship, Grenoble INP Master’s Scholarship in Sciences, Po Scholarships, Emile Boutmy Scholarship, Eiffel Scholarship
+École Normale Supérieure Master's Scholarship, Grenoble INP Master's Scholarship, Sciences Po Scholarships, Emile Boutmy Scholarship, Eiffel Scholarship

 6. Sweden

-According to the Global Innovation Index (GII) 2025, Sweden holds the 2nd position out of 139 economies, reaffirming its status as one of the world’s most innovation-driven nations.
-The country consistently ranks among the world’s most sustainable and progressive nations, making it attractive for students in engineering, technology, and social sciences.
+According to the Global Innovation Index (GII) 2024, Sweden holds a top-3 position globally, reaffirming its status as one of the world's most innovation-driven nations.
+The country consistently ranks among the world's most sustainable and progressive nations, making it attractive for students in engineering, technology, and social sciences.

 Aspect